 15. WELLNESS PROGRAM

-Simpson College offers a wellness program, which includes annual blood profiles, flu shots, participation in the Assistance Centre, and contests that encourage employees to become aware of their overall health.
-Most recently, beginning on July 1, 2016, a 6-month trial was approved to offer a “flex policy” that will provide an option for employees to utilize a portion of their allotted lunch break to exercise, when approved in advance by their immediate supervisor.
+Simpson College offers a wellness program, which includes annual blood profiles, flu shots, participation in the Assistance Centre, and programs that encourage employees to become aware of their overall health.
+Beginning July 1, 2016, a “flex policy” was provided as an option for employees to utilize a portion of their allotted lunch break to exercise, when approved in advance by their immediate supervisor.